Quantum measurement incompatibility in subspaces: Measurement incompatibility in subspaces

-We provide here a method for constructing such assemblages for the case $d=3$ (hence also for any $d$ by trivial extension) and $n=2$.
+Here we provide a method for constructing such assemblages for the case $d=3$ (and, hence, $n=2$).
 To this end, we use the connection between measurement incompatibility and quantum steering.
 More specifically, we start from the steering scenario and consider the so-called stronger Peres conjecture~\cite{Pus13}.
 The latter was recently disproven~\cite{MGHG14} (see also~\cite{VB14,YO17}), and we make use of these results to construct a measurement assemblage that is incompressible.

 The stronger Peres conjecture states that every bound entangled state admits a local hidden state model~\cite{WJD07}, i.e., cannot lead to quantum steering.
 In other words, given a bound entangled state $\varrho_{AB}$, i.e., an entangled state that cannot be distilled into a pure entangled state, together with any measurement assemblage $\{A_{a_x|x}\}_{a_x,x}$, one is conjectured to have